ratmav/yeet/README.md

 ## notes

-**n0**: **r&d and mvp code very often isn't, and doesn't need to be, production ready.** that said, a good development harness is often extremely useful and highly reusable.

-**n1**: rebuilding and reloading kernel modules on the fly with `modprobe` can be tricky. things like bios settings, etc. may have an impact, so automating the entire target provision-build-test-destroy loop seemed like the simplest and most reliable method. it may be worth researching a more elegant method; however, using a sledgehammer seems to work just fine.
+**n0**: rebuilding and reloading kernel modules on the fly with `modprobe` can be tricky. things like bios settings, etc. may have an impact, so automating the entire target provision-build-test-destroy loop seemed like the simplest and most reliable method. it may be worth researching a more elegant method; however, using a sledgehammer seems to work just fine.

 ### module implementation